ahmedadamji/selection_criteria/README.md

 Additionally, the launch files must be modified with the name of the correct dataset and sequence used, as it will save the results to corresponding folders (The folders should however pre-exist with the skeleton similar to the KITTI 00 and 06 results folders).

-**Please note the parameters for the implemented filters should be set by applying the required filter inside the callback function.**
+**Please note the parameters for the implemented filters should be set by calling the function for the required filter inside the callback function.**

+**For mapping the required changes need to be made to the selection_criteria_mapping.cpp script.**

+**For localization the required changes need to be made to the selection_criteria_localization.cpp script.**

 ### Mapping